SalishSeaCast/NEMO-Cmd/docs/development.rst

 Running the Unit Tests
 ======================

-The test suite for the :kbd:`NEMO-Cmd` package is in :file:`NEMO-Cmd/tests/`.
+The test suite for the :py:obj:`NEMO-Cmd` package is in :file:`NEMO-Cmd/tests/`.
 The `pytest`_ tool is used for test fixtures and as the test runner for the suite.

 .. _pytest: https://docs.pytest.org/en/latest/